mathiasertl/django-ca/docs/source/settings.rst

    Where the root certificate is stored.
 The default is a ``files`` directory in the same location as your ``manage.py`` file.

+CA_NOTIFICATION_DAYS
+   Default: ``[14, 7, 3, 1, ]``

+   Days before expiry that certificate watchers will receive notifications.
+By default, watchers will receive notifications 14, seven, three and one days before expiry.

 CA_OCSP_URLS
    Default: ``{}``